Back

 An online store

-OK, so the vet has finished the examination, prescribed medication to Fluffy, and recommended the dog has more physical activity during the day.
+OK, so the vet has finished the examination, prescribed medication to Fluffy, and recommended the dog to have more physical activity during the day.
 Instead of sending the customer to third-party pharmacies, you can offer to buy that medication and some toys right in the app.

 Joii Pet Care